google/flax/docs/contributing.md

 ecosystem.

-We also appreciate if you spread the word, for instance by starring our Github repo, referencing Flax in blog posts of projects that used it, or giving us a Twitter shoutout by using the hashtag "#flax".
+We also appreciate if you spread the word, for instance by starring our Github repo, or referencing Flax in blog posts of projects that used it.

 This project follows
 [Google's Open Source Community Guidelines](https://opensource.google/conduct/).

 ## Ways to contribute